 Good form starts with moving your body into the right position as an attack manifests.
 Ideally, you are moving just enough — no extra steps or arm movements and only what is minimally required to get into an optimum position.
 Once in a good position, we blend with the attack and redirect it to our advantage without loss of compassion and understanding for the attacker.

-Our form strives to be efficent, decisive and not telegraphed.
+Our form strives to be efficient, decisive and not telegraphed.

 As our form evolves we can then begin to explore the pace of our movement.